 Who will direct Be WISE Camp?

-All campers and their counselors stay in the same dorm along with 10 adults including a registered nurse.
+All campers and their counselors stay in dorms along with 12 adults including a registered nurse.

 OBJECTIVES FOR ALL CAMPERS: